Drift diving: Procedures

+Using a line from a drifting boat has been done, but it constrains the boat from maneuvering freely to pick up separated divers, the boat may tend to drift differently from divers at the bottom, and it may be necessary for all the divers to be towed by the drifting boat to stay together.
+This is more practical with canoe or kayak diving, where the vessel is light and windage is low.

 Planning

 Drift diving requires more rigorous planning than a dive in still water to be executed safely.
 Drift diving is generally not planned to coincide with slack water, but this can vary depending on the strength of the stream.
 It is important to consider the direction of tidal streams as well as their strength to avoid divers being swept into dangerous areas such as shipping lanes or areas known to have entanglement hazards.
 It is also important to plan for the possibility of separation, either underwater or at the surface.

 Precautions

 A common precaution for drift diving is to have a supporting boat follow the divers and for the dive leader to use a surface marker buoy.
 It is also generally necessary for all divers intending to drift dive as a group to enter the water at the same time, so there is less chance of being separated by the flow.
 It is quite common for current speeds to vary with depth, so a low drag buoy and line will reduce the workload on the diver carrying the reel.
 Mitigation equipment for separation may include signaling devices and a compass, and a personal DSMB and reel or spool.
 Since the intention is to drift with the current in a group, there is normally no need for a negative buoyancy entry, but to stay together it is helpful if the dive leader descends first and the other divers follow down, either visually or following the surface marker line.